Fiserv/Commerce-Hub/docs/Online-Mobile-Digital/Secure-Data-Capture/Secure-Data-Capture.md

 # Secure Data Capture

-Commerce Hub offers online integration methods for E-commerce merchants that require SAQ A and SAQ A-EP compliance.
+Commerce Hub offers online integration methods for E-commerce merchants that require SAQ A,  SAQ A-EP, and SAQ D compliance.

 The PCI DSS [Self-Assessment Questionnaires](?path=docs/Resources/FAQs-Glossary/Glossary.md#self-assessment-questionnaire) (SAQs) are self-validation tools intended to assist merchants in evaluating their compliance with the PCI DSS.
-For more information visit [PCI Security Standard](https://www.pcisecuritystandards.org/) website.
+For more information visit the [PCI Security Standard](https://www.pcisecuritystandards.org/) website.

 - **SAQ A:** applies to merchants that have fully outsourced all cardholder data functions to Commerce Hub, with no electronic storage, processing, or transmission of any customer data on their systems.
 - **SAQ A-EP:** applies to merchants who partially outsource payment processing to Commerce Hub.
 The merchant typically has a website that hosts a checkout process and sends the customer data to Commerce Hub at a point of payment.
 - **SAQ D:** applies to merchants who capture the payment source details and save the data in their database.
-The merchant typically has a website that hosts a checkout process and encrypts the customer data before sending to Commerce Hub for authroization.
+The merchant typically has a website that hosts a checkout process and encrypts the customer data before sending it to Commerce Hub for authorization.

-### Mobile Integrations
+## Mobile Integrations

-Commerce Hub's Secure Data Capture solutions are supported with mobile integrations with the following conditions;
+Commerce Hub's Secure Data Capture SAQ A and SAQ A-EP solutions are supported with mobile integrations with the following conditions;

-- The merchant's API should provide access to the webapp via native mobile browser or a WebView embedded within a native mobile app.
-See [Apple's iOS](https://developer.apple.com/documentation/webkit/wkwebview) or [Google's Android](https://developer.android.com/reference/android/webkit/WebView) documentation for addtional details.
+- The merchant's API should provide access to the webapp via a native mobile browser or a WebView embedded within a native mobile app.
+See [Apple's iOS](https://developer.apple.com/documentation/webkit/wkwebview) or [Google's Android](https://developer.android.com/reference/android/webkit/WebView) documentation for additional details.
 - Commerce Hub's iFrame and JS solutions are responsive and should natively re-render to the customer's device screen size.
-- When integrating with native iOS or Android SDKs, Commerce Hub's API Only solution should be used.
+- When integrating with native iOS or Android SDKs, Commerce Hub's API solutions should be used.

 ---

 ## SAQ A Integrations